The h-principle fails for prelegendrians in corank 2 fat distributions: Introduction

 \subsubsection{Prelegendrian $N$-pushing}

 To realize the formal prelegendrian isotopy between the tori from \cref{thm:InfinitelyPrelegendrianTorus}, we will define an \emph{$N$-pushing operation} along a co-real submanifold $N$ of a prelegendrian front.
-This is an adaptation of the analogous Legendrian construction treated in \cite{Eliashberg:Stein,EES:NonIsotopicLegendrians}\footnote{In \cite{EES:NonIsotopicLegendrians} this operation is referred as stabilization, but we preferred to call it $N$-pushing and leave the word "stabilization" for the actual front move producing loose Legendrians, i.e. when is performed near a cusp chart.}.
+This is an adaptation of the analogous Legendrian construction \cite{Eliashberg:Stein, EES:NonIsotopicLegendrians}.

-Recall that, given a Legendrian $L\subseteq (Y,\xi)$, with $\dim L\geq 2$, there is a notion of stabilized Legendrian $s(L)$, which is loose in the sense of Murphy, and formally equivalent to $L$, see \cite{Eliashberg:Stein,EES:NonIsotopicLegendrians,Murphy:Loose}.
-This is obtained by performing an $N$-pushing front move along a submanifold with $\chi(N)=0$ near a cusp chart.
+In \cite{EES:NonIsotopicLegendrians} this operation is referred to as stabilization, but we prefer to call it $N$-pushing to distinguish it from the concrete case of stabilizing in a cusp chart to yield a loose Legendrian \cite{Murphy:Loose}.
+Given a Legendrian $L\subseteq (Y,\xi)$, with $\dim L\geq 2$, write $s(L)$ for the loose Legendrian formally equivalent to $L$.